Why don't more people know about

 There An Afterlife which reviews some of the evidence

-for the afterlife collected during more than one hundred
+for the afterlife collected during more than 150 years of

-In the Introduction to the book Professor Archie Roy points
+In the Introduction to the book Professor Archie Roy pointed

-out that as yet most traditional scientists are simply unaware
+out that, as yet, most traditional scientists are simply

-of the evidence for the afterlife.
-They have never done
+unaware of the evidence for the afterlife.
+They have never

-psychic research and have never read the evidence.
-But they
+done psychic research, and have never read the evidence.

 their outdated scientific world view.